 1. Assess Your Situation

 Your initial financing needs depend on the franchisor’s requirements.
 For example, some franchises require a 10%-30% down payment, and the total bill will also determine how much you need to borrow.
-Business owners should assess their finances and the opportunity before getting a business loan.
+Therefore, business owners should assess their finances and the opportunity before getting a business loan.

 2. Consider How Much You Need